Eradication of infectious diseases: Dracunculiasis

 Dracunculiasis, also called Guinea worm disease, is a painful and disabling parasitic disease caused by the nematode Dracunculus medinensis.
 It is spread through consumption of drinking water infested with copepods hosting Dracunculus larvae.
 The Carter Center has led the effort to eradicate the disease, along with the CDC, the WHO, UNICEF, and the Bill and Melinda Gates Foundation.
+It is slated to be the first parasitic disease to ever be eradicated.

 Unlike diseases such as smallpox and polio, there is no vaccine or drug therapy for guinea worm.
 Eradication efforts have been based on making drinking water supplies safer (e.g. by provision of borehole wells, or through treating the water with larvicide), on containment of infection and on education for safe drinking water practices.
-These strategies have produced many successes: two decades of eradication efforts have reduced Guinea worm's global incidence dramatically from over 100,000 in 1995 to less than 100 cases since 2015.
-While success has been slower than was hoped (the original goal for eradication was 1995), the WHO has certified 180 countries free of the disease, and in 2020 six countries—South Sudan, Ethiopia, Mali, Angola, Cameroon and Chad—reported cases of guinea worm.
-As of 2010, the WHO predicted it would be "a few years yet" before eradication is achieved, on the basis that it took 6–12 years for the countries that have so far eliminated guinea worm transmission to do so after reporting a similar number of cases to that reported by Sudan in 2009.
-Nonetheless, the last 1% of the effort may be the hardest, with cases not substantially decreasing from 2015 (22) to 2020 (24).
-As a result of missing the 2020 target, the WHO has revised its target for eradication to 2030.
-The worm is now understood to be able to infect dogs, domestic cats and baboons as well as humans, providing a natural reservoir for the pathogen and thus complicating eradication efforts.
-In response, the eradication effort is now also targeting animals (especially wild dogs) for treatment and isolation since animal infections far outnumber human infections now (in 2020 Chad reported 1570 animal infections and 12 human infections).
+These strategies have produced many successes: two decades of eradication efforts have reduced Guinea worm's global incidence dramatically from over 100,000 in 1995 to just 10 cases in 2025.
+While success has been slower than was hoped (the original goal for eradication was 1995), as of As of 2025 the WHO has certified 200 countries free of the disease, leaving just six countries —South Sudan, Ethiopia, Mali, Angola, Cameroon and Chad—left to be certified free of the parasite.
+Nonetheless, the last 1% of the effort may be the hardest, as the worm is now understood to be able to infect dogs, domestic cats and baboons as well as humans, providing a natural reservoir for the pathogen and thus complicating eradication efforts.
+In response, the eradication effort is now also targeting animals (especially wild dogs) for treatment and isolation since animal infections far outnumber human infections now.
+WHO's goal is still to eliminate the disease by 2030.